 Then he spends another short time planning for the next twenty-four hours and preparing to do better on this one point.
 It is wise to begin particular examen with a short prayer for light to know oneself better, and to conclude it with another for vigilance and readiness aimed at success in execution.
 This whole exercise can be done in a few minutes.
 Its helpfulness is due to putting concern and determination into practice (p.
 103).

 Thérèse had acquired the habit of smiling every time when, at work, she was disturbed by a Sister who came with or without reason, to ask her for some service.
 She noted this with humor in her last manuscript.
-She was ready for annoyance: “I want it; I count on it … so I am always happy” (Saint Thérèse of Lisieux, p.
+She was ready for annoyance: “I want it; I count on it … so I am always happy” (St. Thérèse of Lisieux, p.
 62).

 That is particular examen!
 Most Catholics can sustain it for a day or two.
 If we give ourselves to Rabbi Yeshua whole and entire in the New and Eternal Covenant we are committing our entire lives to heroic virtue.
 Often we make a great retreat or parish mission ready to go at it, but as time passes we again become enveloped in our ordinary lives and gradually return to where we had been.
 To some extent we can ask ourselves, “Have I continued going to Daily Mass every morning?
 Am I still praying the Rosary every morning?
 Am I treating my wife ‘as Christ loved the church and gave himself up for her’” Eph 5:25?
-And, more broadly, “How, precisely, have I grown significantly during the past year?”
+And, “How, precisely, have I grown significantly during the past year?”

 Rabbi Yeshua told us, “This is my commandment, that you love one another as I have loved you” Jn 15:12.
 How did he love us?
 “Greater love has no man than this, that a man lay down his life for his friends” Jn 15:13.
 Rabbi Yeshua asks some of us to lay down our lives as martyrs.
 He asks all of us to lay down our lives as living witnesses, to be his image and likeness Gen 1:27.